spider/spider/proposal/architecture.md

   * **Spider\Graph**: Individual graph from query results or population.
 Basically an OGM and Graph Collection.
   * **Spider\Connection**: Manages various connections and interfaces.
 Connects to database through Drivers
   * **Spider\Drivers**: First party drivers for Tinkerpop and maybe SQL
+  * **Spider\Algorithms**: Command pack for [midas](http://github.com/chrismichaels84/midas)
   * **<vendor>\<DataStore>Driver**: ThirdParty drivers from various datastores

+## Algorithms
+  * Much of the data manipulation should be reusable algorithms.
+There should also exist algorithms for finding shortest path, etc.
+  * Depend on [midas](http://github.com/chrismichaels84/midas) for algorithm management

 ## Sample Api Usage
 ```php